 Simplified administration of application secrets

 When storing valuable data, you must take several steps.
-Security information must be secured, it must follow a life cycle, it must be highly available.
+Security information must be secured, it must follow a life cycle, and it must be highly available.
 Azure Key Vault simplifies the process of meeting these requirements by:

 - Scaling up on short notice to meet your organization’s usage spikes.

 - Providing standard Azure administration options via the portal, Azure CLI and PowerShell.

 - Automating certain tasks on certificates that you purchase from Public CAs, such as enrollment and renewal.

 In addition, Azure Key Vaults allow you to segregate application secrets.
 Applications may access only the vault that they are allowed to access, and they can be limited to only perform specific operations.
 You can create an Azure Key Vault per application and restrict the secrets stored in a Key Vault to a specific application and team of developers.

 Integrate with other Azure services